Net-Zero Hero: Sherry Lepine

 Network with others, join organizations that are related to sustainability, and start with something easy.
 Don’t be afraid to ask your colleagues for help.
 Look for grants to help with funding your project, such as the Bright Green Future Grant from the City of Austin.
 There are tons of resources online, and some are free!
 A few of my favorites are the EcoSchools USA website and the EcoRise Youth Innovations curriculum.

 Want to know more?
 Read about the Dove Springs Community Garden at Mendez Middle School.
-To learn more about Austin's Net-Zero Goal, view the Community Climate Plan.
+To learn more about Austin's net-zero goal and the actions you can take to support a greener community, view the Austin Climate Equity Plan.